alt-Ash/code-challange-robot/README.md

 ## References

-Some other projects solving the same issue were used in referecne to help with the development of this project links to the GitHub reposiroties care here:
+Some other projects solving the same issue were used in referecne to help with the development of this project links to the GitHub reposiroties are here:
 ```

 https://github.com/frigus02/coding-challenge-martian-robots